jgill123/jgill123.github.io/index.md

 # Welcome to my Page

-Jared Gill - Bachelors in Computer Science at the University of Maryland, College Park Contact - gill.jrd@gmail.com
+Jared Gill - Bachelors in Computer Science at the University of Maryland, College Park<br/>
+Contact - gill.jrd@gmail.com

 ## Latest Project